thomassuedbroecker/cloud-native-starter/workshop/01-introduction.md

 The **Web API** is business related to be consumned by the VUE Web app.
 So the Web app can use just **one** REST API and doesn't need more APIs.

-In the following image contains a sample instance of the **Web API**.
+The following image contains a sample instance of the **Web API** using the **Open API explorer**.

 ![cns-container-web-api-v1-04.png](images/cns-container-web-api-v1-04.png)

 ### 2.3 **Articles microservice**

 The objective of this microservice is to **add** and **get** article information from a database.
 In this workshop we will use the default implementation, which just creates sample data values.

-In the image blow you can see a sample instance of the Articles.
+In the image blow you can see a sample instance of the Articles,  using the **Open API explorer**.

 ![cns-container-articels-service-03](images/cns-container-articels-service-03.png)